claritychallenge/clarity/recipes/clip2/baseline/README.md

 The baseline prediction model is a DNN regression model that uses Whisper encoder as front-end and a series of MLP layers as back-end.

-There are two baselines:
+There are two pre-trained baseline models available in HuggingFace:

-1. Mono (`cadenzachallenge/CLIP2-BaselineMono`): which downmix the music signal to mono before the prediction.
+1. [Mono](https://huggingface.co/cadenzachallenge/CLIP2-BaselineMono): which downmix the music signal to mono before the prediction.
-2. Better-ear (`cadenzachallenge/CLIP2-BaselineBE`): that predicts intelligibility for each channel independently using the same model and returns the maximum value.
+2. [Better-ear](https://huggingface.co/cadenzachallenge/CLIP2-BaselineBetterEar): that predicts intelligibility for each channel independently using the same model and returns the maximum value.

 ### 3.1 Train the model